The Balls in the Urn Paradox (Ross–Littlewood)

 Answer: No, it doesn’t.

-Part of the problem is that people think of the word “time” where it occurs in the problem as though it is real physical time, but where there is no limit to how small it can be sub-divided.
-While the problem is posed in terms of real physical balls and real physical urns, the fact is that the time intervals become impossibly small for any real physical manipulating of the balls, regardless of how small the balls are.
-And so, in the problem, time is simply a hypothetical mathematical dimension, where one can think of it in the same way as a physical length, and one can see that the “time noon” is never reached by the process - the definition only defines that it comes closer and closer without being reached.
-To understand this, we can consider the situation in terms of a dimension of distance instead of a dimension of time with its associated intuitive aspects.
+While the problem is posed in terms of real physical balls and real physical urns, the fact is that the intervals of the hypothetical “time” in the problem become impossibly small for any real physical manipulating of the balls, regardless of how small the balls are.
+In the problem, “time” is simply a hypothetical mathematical dimension, where one can think of it in the same way as a physical length, and one can see that the “time” noon is never reached by the process - the definition only defines that this hypothetical “time” comes closer and closer to it without ever being reached.
+To understand this, we can consider the situation in terms of a dimension of distance instead of a dimension of “time” with its associated intuitive aspects.

+So, suppose we have the situation where an elf, with urn in hand, advances the tip of his toes to a specific distance at each step that he moves.
+For the first step he moves half a unit, for the next step a quarter unit, for the next step an eighth of a unit, and so on.
 Every step that he takes has an associated number, as each step is numbered as 1, 2, 3, … , and every number is associated with some step.
 Now, none of the steps is the step where the tips of the elf’s toes actually reach one unit.
-So where does the notion come from that the elf actually reaches a distance of one unit?
+So how could the notion arise that the elf actually reaches a distance of one unit?
 There is no step that actually reaches that point, and the notion that it does is absurd nonsense.
 On the other hand the notion that the limiting value of the distance moved by the elf is one unit - and which is never actually attained - is perfectly logical.

 Asking how many balls will be left at noon invites one to assume that there is no contradiction between the definition given and the assumption that noon can be reached by the definition.